Eclipsess/yang-sui.github.io/_pages/about.md

 - Efficient Learning and Inference of Deep Neural Networks:
   - Model Pruning.
   - Low-Rank Approximation.
+  - Model Quantization.
-- Computer Vision Application:
+- Computer Vision Applications:
   - Face Recognition.
 - Deep Learning Framework:
-  - Inference Framework, Paddle-Lite.
+  - Paddle-Lite.

 Recent News
 ======
+- 05/2022 I'm glad to join the Media Lab at Tencent America as a research intern.
+- 04/2022 Serving as a Reviewer of CVPR 2022 Workshop on Transformers for Vision (**CVPR 2022 Workshop**).
 - 03/2022 One paper is accepted by IEEE/CVF Conf. on Computer Vision and Pattern Recognition (**CVPR 2022**).
 - 03/2022 Serving as a Reviewer of ECCV 2022.
 - 01/2022 Serving as a Reviewer of ICML 2022.